-This can feel overwhelming and defeating for most consumers, but we think it’s a great opportunity for your investment portfolio because of course, the higher the rent, the more money you will make!
+This can feel overwhelming and defeating for most consumers, but we think it’s a great opportunity for your investment portfolio.
+The higher the rent, the more money you will make!
 When you own commercial real estate (with almost no specificity to a particular asset class), you earn more money simply because of inflation.
 So, while others’ income is strained due to inflation and skyrocketing rents, your income and overall net worth increase, nearly at the same rate as inflation.
 Now, let’s investigate why real estate investors have an excellent hedge against inflation, even when everyone else feels a decline in purchasing power.

 #1 – Real Estate Prices:

 As we pointed out at the start of this post, physical assets appreciate more quickly during inflation.
-Eventually, prices will likely even out, but experts are predicting 6%-9% increases will remain in multiple markets around the country.
+Eventually, prices will likely even out, but experts are predicting 6%-9% increases will remain across the country.
 Commercial real estate is valued based on the rental income collected, rising rents will continue to drive up the value of the asset.
 For this reason, many investors see these assets as a strong investment as they have “built-in” inflation protection.

 #2 – Next up, Mortgage Interest Rates:

-Fixed-rate loans do not change for the duration of the debt agreement even when the investor’s equity in the property grows.
-During inflationary times, as real estate prices soar, assets appreciate at a more rapid pace, yet their payments remain unchanged.
-This works in the investor’s favor as it builds equity in the portfolio and allows the investor to reinvest the equity into additional investment properties to further capitalize on the inflation protection power of real estate investments.
+Fixed-rate loans do not change interest rates for the duration of the debt agreement even when the investor’s equity in the property grows.
+During inflationary times, as real estate prices soar, assets appreciate at a more rapid pace yet their payments remain unchanged.
+This works in the investor’s favor.
+It builds equity in the portfolio and allows the investor to reinvest the equity into additional investment properties.
+This allows them to further capitalize on the inflation protection power of real estate investments.

 #3 – Scarcity: